neuralmimicry/BrainHarmonics/README.md

 ### Ongoing code to be managed via Linaro
 ## (c) Linaro 2020.
 ## May be freely copied whilst maintaining reference to origin and copyright.
+#### Based on an original idea: https://www.researchgate.net/publication/325069661_An_Outline_of_Artificial_Intelligence_and_Neuromorphic_technology_to_introduce_Auto-Asynchronous_Recursive_Neural_Networks_AARNN

+### NOTE: This is pre-alpha raw software in active development.
+At least 50% of which
+### is still needed to be written down.
+It will break/is broken but you are welcome to
+### join in the journey of development.
+The goal IS aspirational!

+BrainHarmonics is the first code designed to implement Autonomic Asynchronous Recursive Neuromorphic Network.
+It is an infrastructure designed to enable the creation of emergent properties.

+Stimuli are represented as spatio-temporal activations that cause interaction with emulated oscillations existing in loops of simulated neurons.
+When different groups of neurons are oscillating at different frequencies there will still be moments when points on the waveforms are in phase.
+This combined simulated energy combination causes onward stimuli to occur.

+The software aims to make use of available scalability options such as Open MP for multi-threading on the same node; Open MPI for inter-node communication; Heterogeneous accelerators where available and appropriate.

 For cross-platform compatibility